saphir-travel/documentation/content/developer/reference/user_interface/views/form.rst

 isn't placed directly inside a :ref:`group <reference/user_interface/views/form/group>`, or when its ``nolabel`` attribute is set, the field's label isn't automatically displayed alongside its value.
-The ``<label>`` component is the manual alternative of displaying the label of a field.
-Possible attributes are:
+The ``<label>`` component is the manual alternative of displaying the label of a field. ``<label>`` can have the following attributes:

 :for:
   string_ (mandatory)